 I have worked with athletes at the Olympic and professional levels, presented at various clinics/seminars, and worked several athletic-related camps.
-I am a strong advocate of safe, practical and time-efficient training and have published numerous periodical articles and book chapters promoting such.
+I am a strong advocate of safe, practical and time-efficient training and have published six books, written over 190 articles on breakingmuscle.com, and authored several periodical articles and book chapters promoting those virtues.

 I received a Bachelor’s Degree from the University of Iowa in 1981 (It's Great to be a Hawkeye!) and a Master's Degree in Physical Education from Western Illinois University in 1984.
 I was a member of the Track and Field team at Iowa and served as a Graduate Assistant Track & Field Coach while at Western Illinois.
 I possess C.S.C.S. and S.C.C.C. certifications with the National Strength and Conditioning Association and Collegiate Strength and Conditioning Coaches Association, respectively.